 The horrific tragedies rolled in thick and fast, to cast and crew.
+Over the course of filming, nine people associated with the production of The Exorcist died.
 Actors Jack MacGowran, and Vasiliki Maliaros both died one week before the film was released.
 What makes their deaths strange is that their characters died in the film as well.
 On the first day of shooting, Linda Blair’s grandfather and Max Von Syndow’s brother both tragically died.
 Most haunting of all, actress Mercedes McCambridge, who played the demonic voice of Pazuzu, was victim of a horrific family tragedy, when her son reportedly became possessed and killed his wife and children before taking his own life.

 A handful of spine-chilling incidents happened once the film was released.
 A priest came forward and claimed that the set, cast and crew must immediately be exorcised.
 He insisted that Satan did not want the film to be made.
 During once screening in Italy, there was extreme weather conditions and mid-film there was an inexplicable scream out side of the theatre.
 Spectators were shocked to see that a large wooden crucifix on top of the church across the road had actually been struck by lightening and fallen to the ground.

 If you decide to watch the movie this Halloween, do so with caution.
 Experts still say that the act of watching the film is an invitation for demonic possession.
 They believe there is evil within the film, in the fabric of the film itself.